-Might holds a PhD in Educational Planning from the University of Nairobi, MPhil in Educational Planning and Bachelor’s Degree in Mathematics Education from the University of Cape Coast.
-Beyond these qualifications, Might has long-standing practical know-how in institutional and individual grants and consultancy portfolio development and management.
+Might holds a PhD in Educational Planning from the University of Nairobi, MPhil in Educational Planning and a Bachelor’s Degree in Mathematics Education from the University of Cape Coast.
+Beyond these qualifications, Kojo has long-standing practical know-how in institutional and individual grants and consultancy portfolio development and management.
 Might has subsequently acquired important leadership, communication, teaching, research, creative, technical, supportive, organizational and resourceful acumen to effectively and efficiently undertake his roles, particularly within IEPA’s current vision and mission as a UNESCO Category II Institute.
 Might seeks to bring this background to IEPA in order to attract, retain and grow the Institute’s academic and professional programme design, implementation and review as well as inform policy through research.

 Dr. Abreh has participated in numerous research studies, notably among them are those listed in his online links and portals such as on his google scholar account.
 He is a Reviewer to several top journals and a Guest Editor to SAGE Open.